icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 A program consists of zero or more statements followed by the end-of-file (EOF).
 Here is the grammar:

+*TODO: Clarify the definition of #include directives which are not quite the same as statements.*

 ```
 program : statements EOF